Outline

 The skull of Paranthropus boisei

-Homo habilis is deemed to be the first representative of the genus Homo, as they surpassed the older australopithecine apes in several descriptive characteristics at once.
-Further findings in neighboring Kenya suggested that the human species already existed between 2.31 million years and 1.65 million years ago.
-These conclusions were made possible due to a breakthrough made by the Leakey family in Tanzanian Olduvai.
+Homo habilis is recognized as the first representative of the genus Homo, distinguished by several characteristics that surpassed those of older australopithecine apes.
+Subsequent discoveries in neighbouring Kenya indicated that this human species existed between 2.31 million and 1.65 million years ago.
+These findings were made possible by the groundbreaking work of the Leakey family in Tanzania’s Olduvai Gorge.

-In the 19th century, Charles Darwin suggested that if we were to find man’s ancestors, we would have to look in Africa.
-Louis Leakey shared this idea, and his efforts were successful.
-Before the discoveries at Olduvai, the human race was thought to be only about 600,000 years old.
-The Olduvai Gorge showed that our lineage can safely be increased by up to at least a million years.
+In the 19th century, Charles Darwin proposed that to find human ancestors, one should look in Africa.
+Louis Leakey embraced this idea, leading to significant discoveries.
+Before the findings at Olduvai, the human lineage was believed to be only about 600,000 years old.
+The evidence uncovered in the gorge extended this timeline by at least a million years, reshaping our understanding of human evolution.

 The First Human Tools